 Regardless, there was no question that the unrest threatening other U.S. embassies and consulates around the world was related to the video.
 So over the course of those difficult days, I did what I could to publicly address the widespread anger in the Muslim world.
 As a person of faith myself, I understand how hurtful it can be when your beliefs are insulted.
 But no matter how wronged one might feel, resorting to violence is never justified.
 The world’s great religions are strong enough to withstand petty insults, and our individual faith should be as well.

 On the evening of September 13, I hosted the State Department’s annual Eid al Fitr reception marking the end of Ramadan, Islam’s holy month of fasting.
 Among a warm and diverse crowd, I emphasized that we knew the killers in Benghazi did not speak for the more than 1 billion Muslims around the world.
 Then the Libyan Ambassador to the United States came forward to say a few words.
-He grew emotional remember- ing his friend Chris Stevens, whom he had known for years.
+He grew emotional remembering his friend Chris Stevens, whom he had known for years.
 They had played tennis and eaten traditional Libyan food together and spent hours talking about the future.
 Chris was a hero, he said, who never stopped believing in the potential of the Libyan people to emerge from the shadow of dictatorship.

 He wasn’t the only one who felt that way.
 Tens of thousands of Libyans poured into the streets of Benghazi to mourn Chris, who they knew as a steadfast champion of their revolution.
 The images were striking.
 One young woman, her head covered and her eyes haunted with sadness, held up a handwritten sign that said, “Thugs and killers don’t represent Ben- ghazi nor Islam.”
 Others said, “Chris Stevens was a friend to all Libyans,” and “We want justice for Chris.”